,

 Black soil zone locations were Lacombe and Olds, while the Dark Brown soil locations were in Botha and Trochu.

 A long-held belief has been that winter wheat will readily winterkill when grown in Parkland areas.
-A study by Environment Canada and the Crop Development Centre (Saskatoon), however, ranked the risk of winterkill in the Parkland area (Olds to Barrhead and the foothills to Stettler, which includes Black and Dark Brown soils) as equal to that in the conventional winter wheat area.
+A study by Environment Canada and the Crop Development Centre (Saskatoon), however, ranked the risk of winterkill in the Parkland area (Olds to Barrhead and the foothills to Stettler, which includes Black and Dark Brown soils) as no worse than that in the conventional winter wheat area.

 The Stettler to Coronation area (Parkland-Prairie transition area) and the northeastern Parkland have a slightly higher risk for winterkill.
 The main factor in the ranking was adequate snow cover, which is essential to protect the crop from severe winter air temperatures.